 Integrative Palliative Care supports Patient-Centered Care by offering therapies that address all dimensions of being: body, mind, spirit and relationships.
-Integrative Palliative Care offers the best of both worlds – pharmacological and non-pharmacological interventions are used side by side providing patients and families a more comprehensive approach to care.
-Both Integrative Palliative Care and Patient-Centered Care, encourage patients and families to advocate for care preferences and support partnerships between patient and providers.
+Integrative Palliative Care offers the best of both worlds: pharmacological and non-pharmacological interventions are used side-by-side, providing patients and families a more comprehensive approach to care.
+Both Integrative Palliative Care and Patient-Centered Care encourage patients and families to advocate for care preferences, and encourage partnerships between recipients and providers.

 Whole Person Approach to Treatment – Body, Mind, Spirit and Relationships

 Western medicine has dedicated the last 300 years to the understanding of the complexities of the human body – the physical aspect of our humanity.
 As such, medical technology has made amazing contributions to help people survive accidents and overcome complex illness in ways that were unimaginable 50-100 years ago – from vaccines to protect from deadly diseases to organ transplants to the promise of regenerating organs via stem cells.

 Combining technical advances in medicine with evidence-based non-pharmacological therapies results in an integrative approach to Patient-Centered Care.
 For example, the field of Oncology is rapidly evolving into an integrative model of care where it is increasingly common that we provide chemotherapy and surgery to deal with a tumor while at the same time offering therapies such as acupuncture, massage, yoga, tai chi and music to deal with treatment side effects and support the patient’s healing and well-being.
 In some cases, people who may not have been able to endure the side effects of chemotherapy or surgery, have reported they were able to complete their treatment because of the support provided by integrative therapies.